-It is also possible to start the test in the process display mode by pressing the ENTER and RIGHT ARROW keys at the same time.
-The test can be stopped by returning to the START TEST parameter and changing YES to NO and then pressing ENTER.
+There are two ways to start this test.
+The first way to start the test is by pressing the ENTER and RIGHT ARROW keys at the same time when the display is showing the process values.
+The test can be stopped by pressing ENTER and RIGHT ARROW.